 How to Save Money When Buying a 2 Carat Diamond Ring

 It is not advised that you compromise too much on the cut of the diamond.
-Choosing a cut that does not highlight the true beauty of the diamond might leave you with a ring that does not sparkle in the light.
+Choosing a cut that does not highlight the diamond's true beauty might leave you with a ring that does not sparkle in the light.
 This is not the kind of ring you want to be passed down by your future generations.
 While there is some room for compromise, it would be best not to choose a ring that falls below the category of Very Good.

 Figure 2 illustrates how price can be affected by the shape of the diamond.
-All three options were 2 carat diamonds of similar color, but the pear cut proved to be the most expensive.
+All three options are 2-carat diamonds of similar color, but the pear cut proved to be the most expensive.

 Finally, be sure to shop around.
-Instead of simply buying the first option that is presented to you, take some time to explore the other options on the market.
+Instead of simply buying the first option presented to you, take some time to explore other options on the market.
 Surprisingly, the location of the jewelry store also affects the cost of the ring.
 Do not forget that these store owners will have to factor the cost to rent or lease the store into the price for their rings.